JPro-one/JPro-Documentation/README.md

 ### 2019.2.0 (4.
 December 2019)

 #### Majors:
- * Canvas support!
+ * **CANVAS SUPPORT**!
  Canvas requires at least Java(FX) 11.
- Features not yet implemented for Canvas: Gradients, Images and Effects
+ Features not yet implemented for Canvas: Gradients, Images and Effects.

  * New generation rendering engine (with Canvas suppport)!
 Performance Improvements for new engine will follow soon!